 The 1851 census shows Henry was working as a pig butcher living in Morton in the home of his wife’s grandmother, Ann Ball aged 85.
 His wife’s father, Thomas Watkins, was also living there and working as a pig butcher and Henry and Ann already had their daughter, Sophia living with them.

 In 1861 Henry and Ann were living in Morton.
-Thomas was a pig butcher.
+Henry was a pig butcher.
 They were living with Sophia aged 12, Thomas H aged 9, Ann E aged 4, Joseph aged 2 and Ann’s father, Thomas Watkins a retired pig butcher aged 67.

 By the 1876 rate book Henry had moved to live in the St Mary Street shop.
 The 1881 census shows that Henry was a grocer aged 58 living there with Ann aged 52 and their children: John a grocer’s apprentice aged 19, Alfred aged 14 and Edward W aged 10.
 Henry died on 13th April 1883 aged 60 and was buried on 16th April 1883.
 His will was proved on 22nd August 1883 by his executors, his widow Ann, his son Thomas Henry, a pig butcher at Morton and William Till, a gentleman of Park Farm.
 The estate was valued at £397 12s 2d.